Small Business Resources

 Demographics

-Demographic information about people in particular areas includes such characteristics as age, education, income, and gender.
-The prime source for demographic information is the U.S. Census.
-In addition, there are a number of other privately published demographic sources available in the Department.
+Demographic information includes such characteristics as age, education, income, and gender; this information can be used by entrepreneurs for market research.
+The usual source for demographic information is the U.S. Census, but there are a number of other privately published demographic sources available.

-Included in the pages below are some of the paper sources available in the Business and Sciences Department, as well as some WWW links that will be helpful to anyone seeking demographic information.
+Included in the pages below are some of the print sources available in the Business and Sciences Department, as well as online resources that will be helpful to anyone seeking demographic information.

-Dun & Bradstreet’s Regional Business Directory provides business listings for providers of business services; finance, insurance and real estate; transportation, communication, & public utilities; retail trade; wholesale trade; manufacturing; construction; and mining.
+Dun & Bradstreet’s Regional Business Directory provides local business listings for providers of business services; finance, insurance and real estate; transportation, communication, & public utilities; retail trade; wholesale trade; manufacturing; construction; and mining.
 Each business listed includes the company name, address, telephone, D-U-N-S number, primary line of business, SIC codes, number of employees by location and by company, annual sales volume, key officers, date established and/or ticker symbol if publicly traded.
-The directory is arranged in three volumes.
-The first volume organizes information geographically (alphabetically by city and, within each city, sorted by zip code).
-The second volume organizes the information by industry for easy cross-reference.
-Finally, the third volume organizes company names alphabetically for quick cross-reference.
+The directory is available for 1998-2023.

 Online Resources